 Stir in the sauce and bring to a simmer over low heat.
 Add pork back to skillet.
 Stir and simmer for another 3 minutes to thicken.
 Spoon sauce over top of chops.

-- Always pat your meats dry with a paper towel to ensure a good sear.
+- Always pat your pork dry with a paper towel to ensure a good sear.

 - If you pork chops have a lot of fat around the outside, use a knife and cut small slices in it to prevent the pork chop from curling up and not laying flat in the skillet.